smithy-lang/smithy/designs/inline-io.md

 structure that contains only the resource identifiers.
 This could be mixed in to other shapes in the model.
 This usage, while interesting, is out of scope for this document.

-### Can the suffix be customized?

-No. There’s not enough utility to justify it.
-The only case where it could be justified is in a migration so things can be kept consistent.
-If we were to allow customization, it would complicate parsing quite a bit.
-For instance, if we were to have metadata-based configuration, how would we handle the fact that metadata is global?
-An imported IDL file could have all its inlined structures accidentally renamed without intent.
-On the other side, if we implemented a way to only use the metadata from a single file, then users would have to add that configuration to every single file and hope they never miss one.